mdn/content/files/en-us/web/http/headers/last-modified/index.md

 The **`Last-Modified`** response HTTP header contains a date and time when the origin server believes the resource was last modified.
-It is used as a validator to determine if a resource receives or stores the same.
+It is used as a validator to determine if the resource is the same as the previously stored one.
 Less accurate than an {{HTTPHeader("ETag")}} header, it is a fallback mechanism.
 Conditional requests containing {{HTTPHeader("If-Modified-Since")}} or {{HTTPHeader("If-Unmodified-Since")}}
 headers make use of this field.